 Living and working in rural Australia can be very rewarding.
 However, farming can also be stressful.
 There are the everyday issues of family life, balancing budgets, planning for the future and keeping up with developments in your area of farming.
 The added pressures of managing a farm during difficult times like extreme climatic events, market fluctuations or natural disaster can sometimes seem overwhelming.
-Social isolation and working long hours can make this harder to cope with.
+Social isolation and working long, irregular hours can make this harder to cope with.

 Keeping yourself in a fit state to enjoy the good times is very important.
 Keeping yourself fit to weather the difficult times is even more important.
 A small amount of stress can help keep us motivated.
 However, persistent stress can result in distress.

 Different people respond differently to potentially stressful situations.
 Be aware of some of the common effects of stress to watch out for in yourself and others: